R-Madhavan/R-Madhavan/README.md

 </div>

-I'm a **Computer Science graduate** who enjoys building technology solutions and exploring new ideas.
+A **Computer Science graduate** who enjoys building technology solutions and exploring new ideas.
 I have some experience in Front-end Development, machine learning, and in Generative AI and I'm always keen on collaborating to create something amazing.

 ---